christophharmening/raspberry-kiosk/README.md

 and run your device

--- tested on Raspberry Modell 3b with Raspian/Debian Bullseye 11
+-- tested on Raspberry Modell 3b with Raspian/Debian Bullseye 11 lite wihtout gui